mushroomhostage/EnchantMore/README.md

 * Sword + Protection = resistance when blocking

 ## Limitations
-* Tool damage does not always increase after usage

 * Not all enchantments reasonably combine with one another

 * Some effects are overpowered; be careful!